auth0/docs/articles/connections/apple-setup.md

 1. If you have not already done so, sign in to your [Apple Developer Account](https://developer.apple.com/account/#/overview/).
 1. Go to **Certificates, IDs, & Profiles > Identifiers** and click the **blue plus icon** next to **Identifiers** to create a new App ID.
 1. Choose **App IDs** as the identifier type and click **Continue**
-1. Provide a description and a Bundle ID (reverse-domain name style, e.g., `com.customdomain`)
+1. Provide a description and a Bundle ID (reverse-domain name style, e.g., `com.acme`)
 1. Scroll down and check **Sign In with Apple**.
 Then click **Continue**, followed by **Register**

 ### Create your Services ID